jhasaurabh312/icefeet-2020/README.md

    By doing this step, you have pushed your updated code on the develop branch of your repository.

-7.Make a pull request from your repo to this(original) repo.
+7. Make a pull request from your repo to this(original) repo.

        Click on the green pull request button.
        Base repository : THIS REPOSITORY.
 Base : MASTER